FrazerChard/frazerchard.github.io/README.md

 ```

-## **Math**
+## **Mathematics**

-### **Math Common Library**
+### **Math Operators Modules**

 **DESCRIPTION**
+- The Cairo common library has modules for some common mathematic operations.
     - Not zero - `assert_not_zero(val)` : Asserts val is not zero.
     - Not equal - `assert_not_equal(a, b)` : Asserts that a is not equal to b.
     - Not negative - `assert_nn(val)` : Asserts that val is not negative.
     - Less than or equal to - `assert_le(a, b)` : Asserts that a is less than or equal to b.
     - Less than - `assert_lt(a, b)` : Asserts that a is less than b.
     - Not negative and less than or equal to - `assert_nn_le()` : Asserts a is not negative and less than or equal to b
     - In range - `assert_in_range(val, a, b)` : Asserts val is both greater than or equal to a, and less than b.
     - 250-bit - `assert_250_bit(val)` : Asserts that val is smaller than the maxiumum value in 250-bit space and non negative
     - Split felt - `split_felt(val)` : Returns high and low of parts of val.
     - Less than or equal to with split felt - `assert_le_felt(a, b)` : Asserts a is less than or equal to b using split felt method
     - Less than with split felt - `assert_lt_felt(a, b)` : Asserts a is less than b using split felt method
     - Absolute value - `abs_value(val)` : Returns val as positive value
     - Sign - `sign(val)` : Returns one of -1, 0 or 1 for a val that is negative, zero or positive respectively.
     - Unsigned division remainder : `unsigned_div_rem(value, div)` : Returns the quotient q and remainder r from the integer division of value/div as positive values
     - Signed division remainder : `signed_div_rem(value, div)` : Returns the quotient q and remainder r from the integer division of value/div, with quotient sign either positive or negative
         - Handles integer and modulo operations with negative numbers in the same way python does, where -100 // 3 = -43 & -100 % 3 = 2

 ```javascript
 // Declare this file as a StarkNet contract.